 Pro Tip: Always check TfL’s official website or app for real-time updates before traveling.

-3. Map of the Hammersmith & City Line: Route and Key Stations
+3. Hammersmith & City Line Map: Route and Key Stations

 Full List of Stations (West to East)